 - Labatt’s Blue Silos: The best vantage point to shoot the world’s largest six-pack is Buffalo Riverfest Park on Ohio Street just across the river from the Riverworks entertainment complex.
 Definitely pixel worthy.

 - Kleinhans Music Hall: Considered one of the greatest concert halls in the entire country, the view of its reflecting pool and the First Presbyterian Church across the street is simply spectacular.
 Best shot in early morning or late afternoon.

-- Richardson-Olmsted Complex: Currently being restored as a boutique hotel and conference center, this National Historic Landmark is a towering masterpiece of American architecture.
+- Richardson-Olmsted Campus: Currently being restored as a boutique hotel and conference center, this National Historic Landmark is a towering masterpiece of American architecture.